 Here is the piece of text typed in both.
 I’ll make a mistake in each keyword to see if the app can correct it.

 Hi, I was thinking about going to supermarket.
 Would you like me to buy pomegranate?

-Result: From the below video, we can see that both do a good job.
-Although Gboard was a little bit more accurate, both will do the job most of the time.
+Result: From this video, we can see that both do a good job.
+Gboard was a little bit more accurate than its opponent.

 One of the great things Samsung Keyboard has done is to integrate with Grammarly.
 You can enable Grammarly and sign up for free to check advanced grammar mistakes.

 Gboard lacks this option but offers the basic error correction that the Android ecosystem offers.

 Samsung Keyboard has a unique option to search for multiple things online simultaneously.
 You can search for the following: